-Giorgio Morandi and Giorgio de Chirico once again confirm themswlves as the main protagonists of Italian art in the International scene, as the recent exhibitions at The Metropolitan Museum of New York and at the Musée d'Art Moderne de la ville de Paris demonstrate.
-Today the two undisputed representatives of the Twentieth Century in our Country are exhibited together in a unique and interesting show curated by Franco and Roberta Calarota able to stimulate new reflections on their work and to bring out unknown aspects of their art making.
-Whithin the walls of the Galleria d'Arte Maggiore g.a.m. takes place an original dialogue between the poetic and evocative atmospheres and where the Master from Bologna's refined language, perfect instrument to express his extraordinary lyrical essentiality, meets the strong and suggestive strenght emerging from the canvas of the Metaphysical painter.
+Giorgio Morandi and Giorgio de Chirico once again confirm themselves as the main protagonists of Italian art in the International scene, as the recent exhibitions at The Metropolitan Museum of New York and at the Musée d'Art Moderne de la ville de Paris prove.
+Today the two undisputed representatives of the twentieth century in our country are exhibited together in a unique and interesting show curated by Franco and Roberta Calarota able to stimulate new reflections on their work and bring out unknown aspects of their art making.
+Within the walls of Galleria d'Arte Maggiore g.a.m. an original dialogue between the poetic and evocative atmospheres takes place, where the Master from Bologna's refined language, perfect instrument to express his extraordinary lyrical essentiality, meets the strong and suggestive strenght emerging from the canvas of the Metaphysical painter.

-Both our two artists offer a different access key to this more intimate and private dimension: Morandi plays with everyday and domestic objects, with recognizable scenarios immersed in vibrant lights, made with essential shapes and with those shades of color so recognizable; De Chirico instead ventures into another world, populated by bizarre characters or, if familiar, however alienating because they are located in a space-time that is not the usual one.
-The one expresses itself through calm and orderly visions, the other makes its own more uncertain and disturbing atmospheres.
+Both our two artists offer a different access key to this more intimate and private dimension: Morandi plays with everyday and domestic objects, with recognizable scenarios immersed in vibrant lights, made with essential shapes and with those so recognizable shades of color; De Chirico, instead, ventures into another world, populated by bizarre characters that, even if familiar, are however alienating because they are located in a not usual space or time.
+While, the former expresses himself through calm and orderly visions, the latter makes more uncertain and disturbing atmospheres his own.

-Overall, the exhibition therefore proves to be an important opportunity for direct dialogue between two of the major artists who have left an indelible mark on the history of twentieth century art and on which in recent years there has also been a strong international interest to deepen their knowledge. study as evidenced by Morandi's recent exhibitions at the Metropolitan Museum in New York and by De Chirico at the Musée d'Art Moderne de la Ville de Paris.
+Overall, the exhibition therefore proves to be an important opportunity for a direct dialogue between two of the major artists who have left a permanent mark on twentieth century art history.
+In the recent years there has also been a strong international interest to deepen knowledge about them, as evidenced by Morandi's recent exhibitions at the Metropolitan Museum in New York and by De Chirico's at the Musée d'Art Moderne de la Ville de Paris.

-The installation in the Gallery of the selection of Morandi's works requires particular attention to the compositional style favored by the artist and to his choices of light and intensity of the sign.
-While in the case of De Chirico we intend to give visibility to the different stages of his production by exhibiting works from 1928 to the sixties.
+The Gallery layout of Morandi's selected works focuses on the compositional style preferred by the artist and on his choices of light and intensity of the sign, while for De Chirico's works we intend to give visibility to the different stages of his production by exhibiting works from 1928 to the Sixties.